top of page

 Start of the Nakahechi route is in Takijiri at the Kumano Kodo Information center , which can be reached by bus from Tanabe station.
 It takes about 30min and costs 970¥.
 The bus runs from April to November (cash only).
 If you bring exact change it's going to be much faster and easier.

-I would recommend staying in Tanabe the night before so you can get an early start with the first bus.
+It's recommended to stay in Tanabe the night before so you can get an early start with the first bus.
 That way you can also stop by the visitor center and get a paper map or store extra luggage here.

 Trail description